John Chen is Executive Chairman of BlackBerry’s Board of Directors and Chief Executive Officer.

 Prior to joining BlackBerry, Billy served as Senior Vice President of Product & Technology Operations at Sybase, Inc where he was responsible for Sybase technology research, product development and customer support.
 He held many other leadership positions within Sybase, including General Manager of the OEM Business Unit, Senior Vice President and General Manager of the e-Business Division, and Vice President of the Product Development, Enterprise Solutions Division.
 He has also been a Director of Engineering at Unisys and Siemens.

 Billy earned a MS in Computer Science from California Institute of Technology in Pasadena, California and a BS in Electrical Engineering from McGill University in Montreal, Canada.

-Ralph Pini is the Chief Operating Officer and General Manager for Devices.
-In this role, he is responsible for BlackBerry’s long-term product roadmap, including hardware, software and design as well as BlackBerry’s joint development efforts.
-He oversees the manufacturing/supply chain, repair, customer support and device quality functions under the Devices business unit.
+Alex Thurber is Senior Vice President and General Manager of Mobility Solutions for BlackBerry, Ltd. He is responsible for BlackBerry’s long-term mobility product roadmap and joint development efforts around the world.
+He oversees the manufacturing supply/chain, repair, customer support and product quality functions under the Mobility Solutions unit.

 Carl Wiese is President, Global Sales, responsible for driving BlackBerry’s go-to-market strategy and advancing the company’s global sales efforts to drive growth.